mynaparrot/plugNmeet-docs/blog/2025-11-01-hosting-large-scale-events.md

 ### The Technical Challenge of a Single Massive Room

+To understand the technical challenge of a single massive room, it’s important to look at the components.
+The `plugnmeet-server` itself is a lightweight orchestrator, and NATS is designed for massive-scale messaging; both can scale horizontally with ease.
+The bottleneck for a *single room* lies specifically with the media server layer.

-Now, some organizations have a specific requirement to keep all participants in a single, fully interactive room.
-It's important to understand the technical barrier here.
-Standard open-source media servers, including the open-source version of LiveKit, are designed to run a single room's session on a single server.
-This means that even a very powerful machine will eventually hit a ceiling on the number of interactive participants it can handle.
+The **open-source version of LiveKit**, while excellent for scaling to many different rooms, is designed to run any single room's session on a single media server node.
+This means that even a very powerful machine will eventually hit a ceiling on the number of interactive participants *in that one room*.

-Overcoming this requires a more complex, commercial-grade infrastructure capable of clustering a single session across multiple servers.
-For those looking to scale their own self-hosted deployment, we provide a detailed **[Scalable Deployment Guide](/docs/developer-guide/scalable-setup)**.
-However, for the vast majority of large-scale events, the Broadcast Studio Model remains the most cost-effective, stable, and professional approach.
+Overcoming this specific limitation requires a more complex architecture capable of intelligently bridging a single session across multiple media server nodes.
+For the vast majority of events, the Broadcast Studio Model remains the most practical and cost-effective solution.
 Let's explore how to set that up.

 ### The Solution: The Broadcast Studio Model